 As an active association member of the National Association of Wholesaler-Distributors (NAW), the National Association of Manufacturers (NAM) and the Energy Equipment & Infrastructure Aliance (EEIA), NAHAD is engaged on our members’ behalf with numerous industry alliances supporting U.S. legislation, tax policies and regulations that lower the costs of doing business and encourage free enterprise.
-NAHAD staff directors Joseph Thompson, Executive V.P., and Kristin Thompson, Director of Communications & Conferences (included in NAM photo below) serve on the NAW and NAM Executives Councils, working with other association executives to strengthen the role and success of their members.
+NAHAD staff members, Joseph Thompson, Executive V.P., Molly Mullins, Associate Executive and Kristin Thompson, Director of Communications & Conferences (included in NAM photo below) serve on the NAW and NAM Executives Councils, working with other association executives to strengthen the role and success of their members.

-NAHAD supported extension of Bush-era tax cuts in the 111thCongress and equally supports efforts to rationalize and reduce the high cost of business taxes in the United States.
-We oppose repeal of the LIFO accounting method; such repeal would create tax liabilities that could devastate members and their customers.
-We support initiatives that will lower the cost of doing business and improve the competitive position of North America’s manufacturing base.
+Through its participation on numerous Washington, DC coalitions and alliances, NAHAD supports efforts to rationalize and reduce the high cost of business taxes in the United States, oppose repeal of the LIFO accounting method and initiatives that will lower the cost of doing business and improve the competitive position of North America’s manufacturing base.

 We support free and fair trade, which means enactment and enforcement of trade laws that combat illegal subsidies, manipulated currencies and all other mercantilist policies.
 We support legislation that provides relief for U.S. manufacturers impacted by currency manipulation and favor adoption of better, stronger tools to combat unfair and illegal trade practices.